-The Boston fern (Nephrolepis exaltata ‘Bostoniensis’), often referred to as a sword fern derivative off all cultivars of N. exaltata, is a houseplant popularized during the Victorian era.
+The Boston fern (Nephrolepis exaltata ‘Bostoniensis’), often referred to as a sword fern derivative of all cultivars of N. exaltata, is a houseplant popularized during the Victorian era.
 It remains one of the quintessential symbols of this time period.
 The commercial production of the Boston fern began in 1914 and includes around 30 tropical species of Nephrolepis cultivated as potted or landscape ferns.
 Of all fern specimens, the Boston fern is one of the most recognizable.

 Boston Fern Propagation

 Boston fern runners, or stolons, may be removed from a mature parent plant by taking the offset whose runners have formed roots where they come into contact with the soil.
 Thus, the Boston fern shoots create a new separate plant.

 Historically, the early nurseries of central Florida grew stock Boston fern plants in beds of cypress-covered shade houses for the eventual harvest of the Boston fern runners from older plants to propagate new Boston ferns.
 Once harvested, these Boston fern shoots were wrapped in newspaper bare rooted or potted and shipped out to the Northern reaches of the market.

 In this modern era, stock plants are still kept in climate and environmentally controlled nurseries wherein the Boston fern runners are taken (or more recently, tissue-cultured) for propagating of Boston fern plants.

 Propagating Boston Ferns via Boston Fern Runners

 When propagating Boston fern plants, simply remove the Boston fern runner from the base of the plant, either with a gentle tug or cut with a sharp knife.
-It is not necessary that the offset have roots as it will easily develop roots where it comes into contact with soil.
+It isn’t necessary that the offset have roots as it will easily develop roots where it comes into contact with soil.
 The offset may be planted immediately if removed by hand; however, if the offset was cut from the parent plant, set it aside for a couple of days to allow the cut to dry and heal over.